 I started at Testwood at the beginning of Year 9, having relocated back to the UK from the Middle East.
-My experience there really flipped my perspective on what I wanted to do with my life: while at Testwood I developed a strong interest in STEM and began looking at a career in engineering – fully supported by my teachers.
+My experience there really flipped my perspective on what I wanted to do with my life: whilst at Testwood I developed a strong interest in STEM and began looking at a career in Engineering – fully supported by my teachers.

 I am now at Cardiff University – less than 24hrs away from finishing the first year of my Politics and Modern History degree and loving every single second of it, even during a pandemic!

 I always love visiting everyone at Testwood, so I’d be more than happy to participate in any alumni event that you have planned – please do not hesitate to contact me.

 I (now 46) went to Testwood and left in 1991.
 I mostly loved school, my favourite subject being drama with Mrs Headly, she seemed to be pretty cool for a teacher.